Sony XM5 vs Sennheiser Momentum 4: 2026 Value Play

 The Momentum 4 also offers the ability to choose your specific mix of noise cancelling to transparency mode.
 Unfortunately, there isn’t an option to turn both completely off, which I would really prefer in quieter environments to not mess with the sound quality.

-Sennheiser Momentum 4 Features / Build Quality / Battery Life / Noise Cancelling: 4.5 out of 5
+Sennheiser Momentum 4 Noise Cancelling Performance: 8.0 out of 5

 Sennheiser Momentum 4 vs Sony WH-1000XM5 Sound Quality Comparison